Loading...

 2026, 54(3): 31-51. doi:10.12141/j.issn.1000-565X.250188

-LI Anran, PAN Yuyan, XU Zhenlin, et al
+LI Anran, PAN Yuyan, XU Zhenlin, GAO Bolin, LI Yongxing, YU Hongsheng, CHEN Yanyan

 2026, 54(3): 52-64. doi:10.12141/j.issn.1000-565X.250056

-XING Yan, GUO Sihao, ZHANG Zhen, et al
+XING Yan, GUO Sihao, ZHANG Zhen, PAN Xiaodong, AN Dong

 2026, 54(3): 65-78. doi:10.12141/j.issn.1000-565X.250092

-To address the issue of decreased recognition accuracy caused by false and missed detections of small target traffic signs, a small traffic sign recognition algorithm based on CGT-YOLO is proposed.
-First, the Context Enhancement Module is introduced to replace the SPPF module in the YOLOv5s network, enhancing the feature representation of small traffic signs through convolutions with varying dilation rates.
-Next, the Global Attention Module is added after the Concat module in the YOLOv5s backbone network.
-The GAM extracts the CAM-enhanced features and further strengthens the global interaction between channels and spatial dimensions using 3D permutation, multi-layer perceptron, and convolutional spatial attention.
-This process highlights the features of small target traffic signs and mitigates the negative effects of complex backgrounds and long distances.
-Finally, the TSC decoupling head is utilized to separate the features for classification and localization tasks.
-This module generates semantically rich, low-resolution classification feature maps and high-resolution localization maps containing boundary information, effectively resolving the feature conflicts between the two tasks.
-Experimental results show that the improved model has improved in all indicators: the miss rate and false positive rate decreased by 12.1% and 11.6%, respectively, and the mAP(0.5:0.95) increased by 2.6%.
-These improvements effectively reduce false positives and false negatives, significantly, enhancing the recognition accuracy of small traffic signs.
+To address the degradation in recognition accuracy caused by false and missed detections of small target traffic signs, this study proposes a small traffic sign recognition algorithm based on CGT-YOLO.
+First, a context-aware enhancement module (CAM) is introduced to replace the spatial pyramid pooling fast (SPPF) module in the YOLOv5s network.
+By employing parallel dilated convolutions with different dilation rates, the CAM enhances multiscale feature representation and contextual information of small traffic signs without reducing spatial resolution.
+Second, a global attention mechanism (GAM) is inserted after the concatenation operation in the backbone network of YOLOv5s.
+The GAM extracts features enhanced by the CAM and strengthens global interaction between channel and spatial dimensions through 3D permutation, multi-layer perceptron, and convolutional spatial attention, thereby highlighting the features of small traffic signs and mitigating the negative effects of complex backgrounds and long distances.
+Finally, a task-specific context (TSC) decoupled head is utilized to separate features for classification and localization tasks.
+Through the semantic context encoder (SCE) and detail preservation encoder (DPE) modules, the head generates semantically rich low-resolution feature maps for classification and high-resolution feature maps containing boundary information for localization, respectively.
+This disentangles classification and localization tasks at the feature source, resolving feature conflicts between the two tasks for small target traffic signs.
+Experimental results on a dataset constructed by integrating TT100K and CCTSDB show that the improved model achieves enhanced performance across all metrics: the missed detection rate and false detection rate are reduced by 12.1 and 11.6 percentage points, respectively, while mAP(0.50∶0.95) increases by 0.026 0.
+Compared to models such as YOLOv8s, NanoDet-Plus, and RT-DETR-Nano, CGT-YOLO demonstrates superior performance across multiple metrics.
+While maintaining a high inference speed (72.5 FPS), it effectively reduces false and missed detections, significantly improving the detection accuracy and robustness of small target traffic signs in complex scenarios.

-HU Yucong, HUANG Weibin, CHEN Junhua, et al
+HU Yucong, HUANG Weibin, CHEN Junhua, WU Weitiao

 2026, 54(3): 79-90. doi:10.12141/j.issn.1000-565X.250098